International Costs and Finances

 Vanderbilt University will offer need-based financial aid to a limited number of international undergraduate applicants.
-International students not offered need-based financial aid should be prepared to finance, either privately or through a sponsor, the full cost of their Vanderbilt education.
+International students not seeking need-based financial aid should be prepared to finance, either privately or through a sponsor, the full cost of their Vanderbilt education.
 A student requesting consideration for need-based financial aid is required to submit the College Scholarship Service (CSS) Financial Aid Profile showing their sources of financial support.
 We reserve the right to ask for additional documentation to verify information submitted on the Profile.
 Please know that by requesting consideration for need-based aid, admission to Vanderbilt is then "need aware."
 Those international students who demonstrate they can afford the cost of attending Vanderbilt will be given preferential treatment in the admission process.
 International citizens who apply through Regular Decision and request need-based aid will be reviewed as a separate group.
 Based upon an evaluation of academic qualities, financial need, and availability of resources, an international student may be considered for financial assistance.

 For the 2012 - 2013 academic year, Vanderbilt received 690 applications for international need-based financial aid.
 From this pool, the Office of Undergraduate Admissions met 100% of demonstrated financial need for 33 students from 26 countries.
 The range of awards included $36,000 per year to $63,500 per year for four years of undergraduate study.
 All students demonstrated exceptional academic and co-curricular talent in the admissions process.